 Whilst Charlie will always be remembered as the brave little girl who endured a long battle with cancer, her presence will forever be felt through the immeasurable imprint she has left on the hearts of her family, friends, local and broader communities, and through the life lessons she has taught so many.
 Charlie was an amazing, inspiring, courageous and humble little girl who has captured the heart of this community.

-We love you Charlie and miss you immensely.
+We love you Charlie and

 CHARLIE'S LIFE LESSONS